SaaStr is Now 10 Years Old!

 They came in, they didn’t know my product.
 They didn’t know its flaws.
 They didn’t know anything, but they knew how to close in a competitive environment, in 60 days he doubled our revenue.
 This is the whole thing.
 Talk about accretive, within that we were cash flow positive within six months.
 That’s as accretive as it gets.

-If you’ve ever worked with a great VP of Sales you’ll see this amazing phenomenon, December 31st is the best day of the year.
+If you’ve ever worked with a great VP of Sales, you’ll see this amazing phenomenon, December 31st is the best day of the year.
 Why would that be?
 Think about it as a buyer, I was a VP in the Fortune 500 Adobe.
-What incentive to I have to buy anything on December 31st?
+What incentive do I have to buy anything on December 31st?

 There are some budget issues.
 But is there any way that I’m going to deploy that product the next day?
 I’m on vacation.
 I’m not even in the office.
 Nobody in Adobe worked the last two weeks of December.

-I remember at EchoSign, when we Google and Groupon and Facebook, all these cool names.
+I remember at Adobe Sign / EchoSign, when we talked to Google and Groupon and Facebook, all these cool names.
 I’m like, “Whatever you do, these have to close.”
 I wanted the six‑figure deals, but you lose Facebook, man, you’re fired.
 We’ve got to get Facebook.

 That’s great, we get the brand and we get second order revenue and referrals, we should do that.
 But what it often means as founder/CEOs is we’re not great at optimizing the max amount of revenue, and also, pushing this and pushing that market.
 Your VP of Sales will do all of that and make it more fun.